| | |

 Blue bucket with mop, orange whisk broom and dustpan, and swiffer all sitting on a brown and beige linoleum floor from the 1970's

-Next, I use a Swiffer sweeper (dry mop) on the floor to get the last of the dust and dirt.
+• Next, I use a Swiffer sweeper (dust mop) on the floor to get the last of the dust and dirt.

-Now that the vinyl tile is properly prepped we'll move on to the next step.
+• Now that the linoleum is properly prepped we'll move on to the next step.

-*A cup of white vinegar, apple cider vinegar, or a dash of dish soap can be used as an alternative and added to plain water.
+• *Natural ingredients can also be used - A cup of white vinegar or apple cider vinegar, and a few drops of liquid dish soap (Dawn is my preferred soap) can be added to plain water.

 Brown and beige block linoleum floor from the 1970's before being cleaned and waxed